open-telemetry/semantic-conventions/docs/attributes-registry/log.md

 ## Log File Attributes

+Attributes for a file to which log was emitted.

 | Attribute                | Type   | Description                                        | Examples                   | Stability                                                        |
 | ------------------------ | ------ | -------------------------------------------------- | -------------------------- | ---------------------------------------------------------------- |
 | `log.file.name`          | string | The basename of the file.                          | `audit.log`                | ![Experimental](https://img.shields.io/badge/-experimental-blue) |